meagerfindings/early_retirement_calculators/README.md

 Financial Independence Retire Early Calculators built using React JS.

 ## Todo:
-- Add savings rate & salary OR monthly savings.
+- ~~Add monthly savings input~~
-- Create ETA to goals based on savings projections.
+- Add option to add salary and then use percentage to override monthly savings input
-- fix "and [X] months"
+- Add Descriptions of all assumptions / inputs.

 ## Dependencies:
 - React